fdecollibus/MiniBlockchain/README.md

 # MiniBlockchain
-A toy blockchain in python
+A toy blockchain in python useful for showing how to build up the basic concepts.
+I have use these snippets in some presentations, maybe they may be useful for others as well.